pgEdge/pgedge-docs/pgedge_stylesheet.md

 ### Formatting a numbered list:

+Preserve numbered lists for sequential procedures (installation steps, setup instructions, troubleshooting workflows) where order is critical.
+Remove numbered lists used for non-sequential content (feature lists, examples, comparisons) and convert to bulleted lists or narrative format.

 A numbered list should always be made up of steps that must be performed in the order listed.
-If the steps can be performed in any order, they belong in a bulleted list.
+If the steps can be performed in a random order and still work, they belong in a bulleted list.
 Before each numbered list, use an introductory sentence; then:

 * leave a blank line before the first item.
 * each entry in a numbered list should introduce the step with a complete and correct sentence.